Old-Fashioned Baked Apples Recipe: Perfect Prep-Ahead Holiday Dessert, Easy and Delicious

 “Baked” apples are a ten-minute everyday breakfast treat in our home, thanks to the microwave.
 But when I’m making a lot of baked apples for company, or for a special occasion like Christmas morning breakfast, I do them the old-fashioned way: in the oven, just like my mama did when I was growing up.

-Just to be clear, though, this does NOT mean you’ll need to spend your Christmas morning slaving away in the kitchen!
-As I’ve advocated here, and more recently (as a guest poster) here, one of my best Christmas hacks involves prepping ahead whenever possible:
+But just to be clear, this does NOT mean you’ll need to spend your Christmas morning slaving away in the kitchen!
+As I’ve advocated here and here, one of my best Christmas hacks involves prepping ahead whenever possible:

 - When I made oven baked apples this past weekend for out-of-town guests, I prepped everything after lunch on Friday, stored the baking dish in our 40-degree F garage until bedtime, then popped the dish into the (cold) oven just before bed.